-‘General Hospital’ Spoilers: GH Casting Call For New Sonny Love Interest
+‘General Hospital’ Spoilers: ‘GH’ Casting Call For New Sonny Love Interest

 Sonny Loves Lawyers

-Sonny has an eye for savvy ladies, has a kid with Alexis Davis (Nancy Lee Grahn), and mad chemistry with Diane Miller (Carolyn Hennesy) so a lady lawyer might be a fit for Sonny if General Hospital sticks with a prolonged CarSon separation.
-General Hospital spoilers tease the breach of trust hits Carly hard.
+Sonny has an eye for savvy ladies, has a kid with Alexis Davis (Nancy Lee Grahn), and mad chemistry with Diane Miller (Carolyn Hennesy), so a lady lawyer might be a fit for Sonny if General Hospital sticks with a prolonged CarSon separation.
+General Hospital spoilers tease that the breach of trust hits Carly hard.

 The script describes their initial encounter at a bar where he introduced himself as Michael (his birth name) and Sonny kissing her within 10 minutes of them meeting.
 The General Hospital script shows lots of teasing and Martina trying to resist but being drawn to the General Hospital bad boy mobster and his dimples.